stoplightio/docs/articles/testing/run-test-url.md

 ## Finding the Scenario URL

 Every scenario has a unique URL that can be used to remotely trigger the scenario.
-To find this URL, go the scenario's summary in Stoplight.
+To find this URL, go to the scenario's summary in Stoplight.
 Below the scenario summary is a "Trigger This Collection" section, within this section is a "Trigger by URL" containing the URL unique to this scenario.